Home Inspections During Coronavirus Pandemic

 New Inspection Criteria:

-- Only 1 Client Can Attend – I can not allowing more than 1 client to attend the inspection.
+- Only 2 Clients Can Attend – I can not allowing more than 2 clients to attend the inspection.
 Please do not plan to bring friends, family, agents, children, or any other persons to the inspection.
 Only 2 adult primary purchasers of the home can attend.
 If any other persons arrive at the home they will not be allowed to enter the home and you will be required to remain outside with them until the end of the inspection.

 - Client Must Wear PPE At All Times – You will be required to wear a mask AT ALL TIMES inside and outside the home.
 Certain sellers may place additional requests that will need to be honored, such as wearing gloves or shoe coverings.
 If the inspector has to request you put a mask on more than once, the inspector will ask you to leave the inspection.

 - Sign Covid-19 Agreement – If you wish to attend you will need to answer screening questions and sign a separate agreement relating to Covid-19.
 For example, if you have recently traveled anywhere in the last 21 days, including planning to travel in for the sole purpose of attending the inspection, you will not be able to attend the inspection.